rpog/nexmo-developer/_tutorials/client-sdk/get-started/in-app-voice/ios.md

     - objective-c
 ---

-# Get Startred - In App Voice
+# Get Started - In App Voice

 In this tutorial you'll learn how to use Nexmo Client SDK for iOS, in order to perform an in-app (IP to IP) call.

-You will create a simple app to make a call and recieve a call.
+You will create a simple app to make a call and receive a call.

 The app will have 2 buttons, which will login different users: Jane or Joe.
 After logging in, Jane and Joe will be able to place a call and perform actions such as answer, decline or hangup.